Health Modules

 Alert |

-Certain intelligence data and configurations that devices use to detect threats are updated on the management center from the cloud every 30 minutes.
+Certain intelligence data and configurations that devices use to detect threats are updated on the Firewall Management Center from the cloud every 30 minutes.
 This module alerts you if this information has not been updated on the devices within the time period you have specified.
 Monitored updates include:

 ||